Last content update: 1/8/2021

-Are cafeterias inside hospitals allowed to be open for indoor dining?
+Are cafeterias inside hospitals allowed to be open for on-site dining services?

 Yes.
-As healthcare facilities, hospitals are exempt from the prohibition on indoor dining.
-This means that hospital cafeterias may provide indoor dining services.
+As healthcare facilities, hospitals are exempt from the prohibition on on-site dining services.
+This means that hospital cafeterias may provide indoor or outdoor dining services.
 The cafeterias must follow applicable health and safety measures and implement additional measures to mitigate risks associated with indoor dining—such as closing off seating to ensure adequate social distance between non-household members dining in the cafeteria and cleaning tables between each customer group.
 Staff and visitors are encouraged to eat their meals outside whenever feasible and to minimize the removal of face coverings if eating inside the cafeteria.

-Are cafeterias at private business facilities or government facilities allowed to be open for indoor dining?
+Are cafeterias at private business facilities or government facilities allowed to be open for on-site dining services?

-No. If your business facility has an onsite cafeteria, the cafeteria may not provide indoor dining services.
-The cafeteria may provide outdoor dining services (following all the rules in the Mandatory Directive for Dining, Bars, Wineries, and Smoking Lounges), and it may also provide food for workers to take out of the cafeteria and eat elsewhere in or around the facility.
+No. If your business facility has an on-site cafeteria, the cafeteria may not provide on-site dining services.
+But the cafeteria may provide food for workers to take out of the cafeteria and eat elsewhere in or around the facility.
 Workers are encouraged to eat their meals outside whenever feasible.

-Governmental facilities may only allow indoor dining in their cafeterias if the government agency determines that closing the cafeteria for indoor dining would impede or interfere with an essential governmental function.
+Governmental facilities may only allow on-site dining in their cafeterias if the government agency determines that closing the cafeteria for on-site dining would impede or interfere with an essential governmental function.

 I submitted a Revised Social Distancing Protocol on the County’s website and received my “COVID-19 Prepared” checkmark sign—does that mean that the County has approved my facility to open?